real-ADITYA/real-ADITYA/README.md

 - 👋 Hi, I’m Aditya Eswaran (@real-ADITYA)
 - 👀 I’m interested in coding, computer hardware, media creation, and cars!
 - 🚗 My ambition is to make a significant impact to the technical landscape of the automobile industry!
-- 🌱 I’m currently learning OCaml, Rust and a plethora of other coding languages (Organization of Programming Languages) at the University of Maryland - College Park!
+- 🌱 I’m currently learning C/C++, OpenMPI, CUDA, and a plethora of other coding languages/software platforms (Parallel Computing) at the University of Maryland - College Park!
 - 📫 You can reach me via email: adityareswaran@gmail.com.

 ### Private Repositories